joeytze78/interactive_google_map_search/README.md

 # interactive_google_map_search

-# Property Search Web Application
+## Property Search Web Application

 This is a simple web application that allows users to search for the nearest properties based on a location they type in.
-The application integrates with the Google Maps API to show the property locations on a map.
+The application integrates with the Google Maps API and PostgreSQL database to show the property locations on a map.
 Users can click on the markers to view the location details.

 ## Requirements

 Before running the application, make sure you have the required dependencies installed.

 1. Clone the repository or download the project files.
+2. Create an `.env` file to store the PostgreSQL database keys and google map api key.
-2. Navigate to the project folder in your terminal.
+3. Navigate to the project folder in your terminal.

 ### Installation